mastering-genkit/mastering-genkit-go/src/chapters/08-tools.md

 3. AI combines results in response
 ```

-Here you can see an example wwith this prompt:
+Here you can see an example with this prompt:

 ```bash
 Create a directory with the name my_folder_{current_date} where {current_date} is the current date in RFC3339 format